-\textbf{Across distance types} (Table~\ref{tab:robustness_distance}).
-Coverage varies by less than $0.3$ percentage points across all four TSPLIB conventions at every size.
-At TSP50, the range is $99.981$--$99.992\%$; at TSP500, $99.580$--$99.834\%$.
-Density also decreases uniformly as $N$ grows (from ${\sim}4N$ at TSP50 to ${\sim}3N$ at TSP500).
-This confirms that the distance-type-agnostic feature design works: a single model handles all four conventions without distance-specific tuning.
+Across distance types, coverage varies by less than $0.3$ percentage points across all four types at every size (Table~\ref{tab:per_distance}): at TSP50 the range is $99.981$--$99.992\%$, and at TSP500 $99.580$--$99.834\%$.
+Density also decreases uniformly with $N$ (from ${\sim}4N$ at TSP50 to ${\sim}3N$ at TSP500).
+The same distance-type-agnostic model handles all four types without per-type tuning.

-\textbf{Across distributions} (Table~\ref{tab:robustness_distribution}).
-Four of five distributions degrade gracefully from TSP50 to TSP500, maintaining ${\geq}99.85\%$ coverage at every size.
-Grid-jitter and uniform are the sparsest at $2.6$--$3.1N$ and the easiest, with near-perfect coverage.
-Outlier-mixture requires higher density of $4$--$6N$ due to irregular local neighbourhoods but still retains $99.91\%$ at TSP500.
+Across distributions, four of the five retain ${\geq}99.85\%$ coverage at every size (Table~\ref{tab:per_distribution}).
+Grid-jitter and uniform are the sparsest at $2.6$--$3.1N$ and stay near-perfect; outlier-mixture needs $4$--$6N$ density because of its irregular local neighbourhoods but still keeps $99.91\%$ at TSP500.

-\textbf{Corridor: the hard case.} Corridor is the clear outlier: coverage drops from $99.976\%$ at TSP50 to $98.960\%$ at TSP500, while density decreases from $4.44N$ to $3.14N$.
-The degradation accelerates between TSP100 and TSP200, suggesting that the model's features become less discriminative on long corridor edges as $N$ grows.
+Corridor is the hard case.
+Coverage drops from $99.976\%$ at TSP50 to $98.960\%$ at TSP500, with the largest drop occurring between TSP100 ($99.945\%$) and TSP200 ($99.317\%$).
+Density decreases from $4.44N$ at TSP50 to $3.14N$ at TSP500.

-Table~\ref{tab:ablation_corridor} zooms into ATT corridor, the hardest family.
-POPMUSIC base drops from $99.677\%$ at TSP100 to $96.696\%$ at TSP500, losing over 16 optimal-tour edges on average, because corridor instances contain long edges that cross subproblem boundaries.
-Union base recovers nearly all of these ($99.781\%$ at TSP500).
-After XGBoost pruning with $44.7\%$ edge reduction, union still achieves $98.208\%$ at $3.16N$, higher than $\alpha$-Nearest + XGB ($97.308\%$) and far higher than POPMUSIC base.
-Even on the hardest family, union remains the most reliable base graph for learned pruning.
-Corridor instances contain long, globally important edges spanning the full instance length.
-These edges look locally atypical (high distance rank, low neighbourhood overlap), making them hard for any local feature set to protect.
-This is the main remaining limitation of the method.
+Table~\ref{tab:ablation_corridor} focuses on ATT corridor, the hardest family.
+The failure separates into two layers that act on different edges. \textbf{Layer 1 (Stage~1 recall)}: $\alpha$-Nearest misses on average $1.35$ optimal edges per instance and POPMUSIC misses $3.40$, but on largely disjoint edge sets ($\alpha$-Nearest fails on geometric extremes that lie outside its five-nearest-neighbour reach, whereas POPMUSIC fails on moderate-length edges crossing its subproblem boundaries), so their union misses only $0.40$ edges per instance on average. \textbf{Layer 2 (Stage~2 pruning)}: the residual loss is what the learned model prunes from the base---short, locally atypical edges (high edge rank, non-mutual neighbours), as the failure-mode analysis in Section~\ref{sec:features_failures} shows.
+Stage~1 repairs the recall failures, and Stage~2 decides which single-source edges to keep.